 - Curriculum vitae or résumé.

-Although the Admissions Office allows online submission of the University application form and online payment of the application fee, all other materials must be submitted in hardcopy.
+Although the Admissions Office allows online submission of the University application form and online payment of the application fee, all other materials for 2015 admissions must be submitted in hardcopy.